-Canadian Art is published by the Canadian Art Foundation: a charitable non-profit organization whose mission is to empower diverse audiences to understand, debate and be inspired by art.
+Canadian Art is published by the Canadian Art Foundation: a charitable non-profit organization whose mission is to develop more inclusive spaces to understand, debate and be inspired by art.

-In a time when both publishing and arts funding are facing unprecedented challenges, Canadian Art is one of the few organizations that have continually expanded their news presence to ignite a vigorous national debate.
-Our goal is to expand our regional coverage and be the source of contemporary art information across the country.
+In a time when both publishing and arts funding are facing unprecedented challenges, Canadian Art is one of the few organizations that has continually expanded its news presence to ignite a vigorous national debate.
+Our goal is to continue to expand our regional coverage and be the definitive source for contemporary art information across the country.

 Become a supporter and join a passionate group of individuals who care deeply about creating a space for dialogue about contemporary art and culture.

 Canadian Art has grown to become the largest and most widely read art magazine in Canada’s history.
 All our programs—including public talks, gallery tours and youth engagement—exist to create meaningful encounters with art and help lift our collective understanding of culture and its place in our lives.

 It’s thanks to the impassioned support of our donors that all this is possible.